bloXroute-Labs/bxgateway/README.gateway.md

 source venv/bin/activate
 ```

-bloxroute-gateway has C++ extensions that are compiled per operating system, so this PIP package is distributed
+bloxroute-gateway has C++ extensions that are compiled per operating system, so this `pip` package is distributed
 only as an [Source Distribution][2].
 During installation, we require `distro` to determine the operating system version
 and `requests` to fetch the right set of C++ extensions from an S3 bucket.